 Even if we start on the right foot, there's always a journey into the unexpected.
 As Salvador Dali said, "If you know what you're going to paint, why even start?"

 We can write for hours without fully arriving at something that shakes us and gives us the chills.
-Every hour we can try something different.
-We hide in trees, play the kazoo, leave trails of laxative berries.
+Every hour we try something different.
+We hide in trees, play kazoo, leave trails of laxative berries.
 Nothing works.

 Then one morning when you're heating up beans, you randomly find yourself face to face with an eight foot beast.
 You're in the right place, at the right time, in the right lighting, with a can of Frijoles in your left hand, and 15-megapixel cell phone camera in your right hand.